kippisone/colorfy/README.md

 ### indent(*num* size)

 Colorfy supports text indention.
 Indentions itself are always uncolorized.
 The indent method sets the indention for the next lines.
 It expects the indention size as its onliest argument.
+The size argument increase the current indention size.

 `indent(number)`